brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

     constructor() {
         super();

-        // need to attach a shadow DOM (will return the ShadowRoot) this._root = this.attachShadow({ mode: "closed" });
+        // need to attach a shadow DOM (returns the ShadowRoot) this._root = this.attachShadow({ mode: "closed" });
         this._root.appendChild(template.content.cloneNode(true));
     }